sb2nov/mac-setup/SystemPreferences/README.md

 # System Preferences

-First thing you need to do, on any OS actually, is update the system!
-For that: **Apple menu () > About This Mac > Software Update.**
+First thing you should do is update the system.
+To do that go: **Apple menu () > About This Mac > Software Update.**

 Also upgrade your OS in case you want to work on the latest OS.
-Sierra is a free upgrade so please check that.
+OS X upgrades are usually free so you might as well keep your machine up to date.

-If this is a new computer, there are a couple tweaks you would like to make to the System Preferences.
-Feel free to follow these, or to ignore them, depending on your personal preferences.
+If this is a new computer, there are a couple tweaks you could make to the System Preferences. **These settings are all optional, consider them suggestions.**

-### Users & Groups
+## Users & Groups
 - Login Options -> Change fast switching user menu to Icon
 - Set up Password, Apple ID, Picture, etc.

-### Trackpad
+## Trackpad
 - Point & Click
     - Enable Tap to click with one finger
     - Change Secondary click to right corner